Engel & Völkers

 • The RERA Service Charge Index 2023 for Dubai Marina is AED 15.03 per sq. ft.

-In the example above, the total cost of renting over 5 years is AED 473,629, however this does not factor in any rent increases, which are likely.
+In the example above, the total cost of renting over 5 years is approximately AED 525,230, and this does not account for potential rent increases, which are likely given Dubai’s rising population and constrained supply in popular areas like Dubai Marina.

 A down payment for mortgage buyers is the initial payment made to purchase a property.
 It is a requirement when buying any property using a mortgage that this downpayment be made.